MaggGomes/flask/esof/docs/assignment4.md

 ###Isolateability
 * The degree to which the component under test can be tested in isolation.

 The isolateability of a CUT is a consequence of a good code organization and file separation.
-The way a component acn be tested in an isolated or independent way depends of how it relates with other modules.
+The way a component can be tested in an isolated or independent way depends of how it relates with other modules.
 Inside the Flask test folder there is a wealth of test types covering each module, making it relatively complete.
 Also, because each test file covers a different module, makes the tests very isolated from each other.

 <a name="separationOfConcerns"/>
 ###Separation of Concerns